JohnMoehrke/createSensitiveData/README.md

 > python createData.py 10 > out.json

-Thus, given you have some normal test data, like from Synthia.
+Thus, given you have some normal test data, like from [Synthea](https://synthea.mitre.org/).
 Create an appropriate number of sensitive data with this script.
 Post both to your FHIR server.

 ## improvements